-If you have a specialist house sitting skill such as living in an “off-grid” property, then you may find yourself looking after some unusual properties, possibly in very exotic locations!
+If you have a specialist house sitting skill such as living in an “off-grid” property or experience with swimming pools, then you may find yourself looking after some unusual properties, possibly in very exotic locations!

 Before selling up, we used international house sitters to look after our home on this fantastic Panamanian island location.
 We needed someone with solar, rainwater collection and most importantly, boat handling skills!

 Does housesitting always involve pets?

 Looking after pets is the number one reason for using house sitters.
 You’ll generally find that cats, dogs or even exotic animals could become your temporary charges.
 This provides an important service to home owners.

 For this reason it’s important to review your relevant experience, as well as how comfortable you are with looking after another person’s home and pets.